WormBase/website-public/README.md

 - Run: `make dev` and wait for website/Catalyst and webpack(DevServer) to start.

+- To shutdown your development stack, ctrl-C, or `make shutdown`.

 **Note:**
 - ACeDB container won't be started as part the development stack to reduce memory footprint.
 Instead, we rely on a shared acedb container, by joining the docker networked called `wb-network` where the acedb runs on.
 Instructions to start the shared acedb container is found [here](https://github.com/WormBase/wormbase-architecture/blob/develop/roles/acedb/files/startserver.sh).